BrainPy is designed to run on across-platforms, including Windows,

 To install a CPU-only version of JAX, you can run

 pip install --upgrade "jax[cuda]" -f https://storage.googleapis.com/jax-releases/jax_releases.html

 Alternatively, you can download the preferred release “.whl” file, and install it via

 For Windows users, JAX can be installed by the following methods:

-For Windows 10+ system, you can Windows Subsystem for Linux (WSL).
+Method 1: For Windows 10+ system, you can Windows Subsystem for Linux (WSL).
 The installation guide can be found in WSL Installation Guide for Windows 10.
 Then, you can install JAX in WSL just like the installation step in Linux.

-Finally, you can also build JAX from source.
+Method 3: You can also build JAX from source.

 Numba is also an excellent JIT compiler, which can accelerate your Python codes to approach the speeds of C or FORTRAN.
 Numba works best with NumPy.
 Many BrainPy modules rely on Numba for speed acceleration, such like connectivity, simulation, analysis, measurements, etc. Numba is also a suitable framework for the computation of sparse synaptic connections commonly used in the computational neuroscience project.

 Numba is a cross-platform package which can be installed on Windows, Linux, and macOS.
 Install Numba is a piece of cake.
 You just need type the following commands in you terminal: